charlie-vf/genshin-recipes-blog-api/README.md

 3. Liking, marking as made & commenting on recipes.

-Again, this was tested by performing the above actions on a recipe the logged in user of the client site does not own and checking the relevant changes occured back-end.
+Again, these were tested by performing the above actions on recipes on the client site and checking the relevant changes occured back-end.

 All field data declared in models displays correctly and updates in real-time.

 Likes:

-- /likes
+- /likes/
-- Can like a recipe the user does not own & like_count will increase by 1
+- Can like a recipe the user does not own & likes_count will increase by 1
-- Can unlike a recipe the user does not own & like_count will decrease by 1
+- Can unlike a recipe the user does not own & likes_count will decrease by 1
 - Cannot like a recipe the user owns & warning message is displayed
 - Likes display in admin site at /admin/likes
+- Can delete likes from the admin site
 - Newly liked recipe added to favourites page on client site

 Made:

-- /made
+- /made/
 - Can mark any recipe as made
 - made_count will increase by 1
 - Mades display in admin site at /admin/made
+- Can delete made from the admin site
 - Newly made recipe added to made page on client site

 Comments:

-- /comments
+- /comments/
 - Can comment on any recipe
 - Comments display in admin site at /admin/comments
+- Can delete comments from the admin site
 - comments_count will increase by 1

 Followers:

-- /followers
+- /followers/
 - Can follow other users
 - Can unfollow other users
 - Can change the owner of the follow and who they are following
 - Followers display in admin site at /admin/followers
 - Recipes from followed users display on following page on client site

-Via /admin, the admin superuser has full control over all actions on the site.
+All the above feature, at minimum, a ListCreateAPIView and a RetrieveDestroyAPIView.

 ## **Future Features**

-- These are detailed in the Apps section above, as well as the Genshin Recipes Blog repo, and namely revolve around features I ran out of time to implement due to technical issues.
+- These are detailed in the Apps section above, as well as the Genshin Recipes Blog ReadMe, and namely revolve around features I ran out of time to implement due to technical issues.
 - One extra feature I would like to implement is social media sign in, as this is such a common feature of other sites it feels necessary to include it.
 The relevant packages have already been installed alongside other all-auth.

 ## **Technologies & Packages**